JAlcocerT/JAlcocerT/content/blog/da-ARChitechture.md

 ## From the Experience

+Its not all about tech and hard skills.

 Whatever the industry you are working on, make sure to set and improve your [**workflow** for effectiveness](https://jalcocert.github.io/JAlcocerT/telecom-concepts-101/#workflow-for-effectiveness):

 1. What's going on